Reds vs. Marlins Player Props Betting Odds

-Spencer Steer and Luis Arraez are two of the top players with prop bets available when the Cincinnati Reds and the Miami Marlins play at Great American Ball Park on Monday (first pitch at 6:40 PM ET).
+Spencer Steer and Luis Arraez are among the players with prop bets for the taking when the Cincinnati Reds and the Miami Marlins square off at Great American Ball Park on Tuesday (starting at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!